 The Center for Cultural Competence in Health Care (CCCHC) started as a medical interpretation program in 2007.
 WCM-Q in partnership with the Hamad Medical Corporation’s (HMC) Medical Education Department had initially established the Medical Interpretation Program to provide WCM-Q medical students with interpretation services during their clinical training.
 In April 2009, under the leadership of Dean Sheikh, the medical interpretation team expanded the program’s role to include cultural competence education since WCM-Q’s mission aims to prepare medical students to provide world-class, culturally appropriate healthcare.

 The center is committed to inspire culturally competent and patient-centered approach in healthcare providers to achieve equity and eliminate healthcare disparities.
 Its mission is to raise awareness and enhance skills of healthcare professionals to function effectively in a highly diverse environment.

-The CCCHC is part of the Institute for Population Health and guided by WCM-Q shared values and triple scope mission.
+The CCCHC is part of the Institute for Population Health and guided by WCM-Q’s shared values and triple scope mission.

-The CCCHC provides training in the following domains: Offering various formats of Cultural Competence training e.g. courses, workshops and symposiums to medical students, residents and other healthcare professionals.
+The CCCHC Cultural Competence trainings through courses, workshops and symposiums to medical students, residents and other healthcare professionals.
 The training framework is developed on the basis of the Accreditation Council for Graduate Medical Education’s six competencies and the five TACCT domains, which was developed by and is available from the Association of American Medical Colleges:

 - Cultural competence rationale, context, and definition;